[ Printer Friendly Version ] [ Report Abuse ]

 She snorted and rested her head on his chest again.
 “Why is it so important to you?” she asked.

 “I didn’t say that they did.”
 His tone was still calm.
-“My point is just that I’ve made the effort, and everyone in your family hasn’t exactly made me feel welcome.”
+“My point is just that I’ve made the effort, and not everyone in your family has made me feel welcome.”

 He didn’t mention Roxanne by name, but Rose knew that he was thinking of her in particular.
 Roxanne had many positive traits, and Rose loved her dearly, but it was true that she still treated Scorpius with a suspicion that wasn’t really warranted or fair.
 Rose suspected that it mostly had to do with the fact that Scorpius had been in Slytherin in school; Roxanne had always disliked all Slytherins on principle, and despite Scorpius’s longstanding friendship with Albus and his relationship with Rose, Roxanne couldn’t quite get over her suspicion.